nilpay/oss/docs/oss.md

 ### Field Descriptions
 - `uuid`: A unique identifier for the request (UUIDv4 format)
-- `signed_uuid`: Base64 encoded signature of the UUID
+- `signed_uuid`: Base64 encoded signature of the hashed UUID
 - `to_account`: The recipient's account number
 - `amount`: The amount to be transferred (positive number)
 - `currency`: The currency of the transaction (e.g., "SDG")